Jijamata Udyan

 Plaque, Dr. Bhau Daji Lad Musuem

-Victoria and Albert Museum opened on 2 May 1872 and was named in honor of Queen Victoria (1819–1901) and her consort, Prince Albert (1819–61).
-In 1975, the museum was renamed in honor of Dr. Bhau Daji Lad (1824-74), a Sanskrit scholar and polymath, who was the first Indian sheriff of Mumbai and played a key role in the establishment of the museum.
+Victoria and Albert Museum opened on 2 May 1872 and was named in honour of Queen Victoria (1819–1901) and her consort, Prince Albert (1819–61).
+The museum renamed itself in 1975 to honour Dr. Bhau Daji Lad (1824–74), a Sanskrit scholar and polymath who served as the first Indian sheriff of Mumbai and played a crucial role in its establishment.

-The idea for setting up a museum was mooted in 1850 when preparations were underway for the ‘Great Exhibition of the Works of Industry of all Nations’ to be held at the Crystal Palace in London (1851).
+Preparations for the 'Great Exhibition of the Works of Industry of all Nations' at the Crystal Palace in London (1851) sparked the idea to establish a museum in 1850.
 The museum was established at Town Hall.
-With the transfer of power to Queen Victoria (1858), a meeting was called at Town Hall to raise funds for building a new museum.
+Queen Victoria (1858) called a meeting at Town Hall to raise funds for building a new museum.

 Facade, Dr. Bhau Daji Lad Museum

-On 1st November 1858, Queen Victoria was proclaimed Queen of India from the Town Hall steps.
-It was decided in a meeting of Mumbai citizens that the first public institution should be a museum to honor the new Queen, with the botanical gardens attached to it.
-Governor Sir Bartle Frere laid the foundation stone for the museum on 19th November 1862.
+The Town Hall steps proclaimed Queen Victoria Queen of India on 1st November 1858.
+A meeting of Mumbai citizens decided to establish a museum as the first public institution to honour the new Queen, along with botanical gardens.
+Governor Sir Bartle Frere laid the foundation stone for the museum on November 19, 1862.

 Window, Dr. Bhau Daji Lad Museum

-Dr. Bhau Daji Lad Museum was designed by William Tracey in the Neo-Palladian style that originated in Italy.
-From 2003–08, the Indian National Trust for Art and Cultural Heritage (INTACH) in collaboration with the Jamnalal Bajaj Foundation and the Brihanmumbai Municipal Corporation undertook extensive refurbishment of the building.
+William Tracey designed the Dr. Bhau Daji Lad Museum in the Neo-Palladian style, which originated in Italy.
+From 2003–08, the Indian National Trust for Art and Cultural Heritage (INTACH), in collaboration with the Jamnalal Bajaj Foundation and the Brihanmumbai Municipal Corporation, undertook extensive refurbishment of the building.

 Stone elephant, Dr. Bhau Daji Lad Museum